joncox123/GhostBusterPlus/README.md

  - Drag GhostBusterPlus.exe into the Startup folder while holding down the Alt key to create a shortcut.

  ## To-do
- - Automatically detect whether the e-Ink screen is active and disable/enable the app and the eInk theme automatically.
+ - None planned at this time.
+Automatic display detection and theme switching was implemented in v0.3.

 ## System Requirements
 - Lenovo ThinkPad Plus Gen 4
-  - Should work with the Gen 2 with very minimal changes, if any.
+  - Should work with the Gen 2 with very minimal changes, possibly.
 - Windows 11
   - Tested on update 24H2 with eInkPlus app version 1.0.124.3